composablesys/collabs/docs/src/quick_start.md

 npm start
 ```

-Open [http://localhost:3000/](http://localhost:3000/) in a browser and try out the example collaborative counter that it starts with.
-Open multiple windows to watch them count collaboratively!
+Open [http://localhost:3000/](http://localhost:3000/) in a browser and try out the example app that it starts with - a collaborative counter.
+Open multiple windows to watch them count in sync!

 ## Starter Code

 The template's starter code is a basic Webpack/TypeScript app, plus code for the collaborative counter example.
-Let's walk through these files.
+Let's walk through the code files.

 ### `src/index.html`